 Grade - Each student is assigned to a grade when you add them to your roster.
 By default, your school or district will be created with K12 grades.
 If you need a different scheme, contact your Classcraft Account Executive.

-Health - Health is unlocked in Chapter 4 and represents a character’s in-game energy.
-When a student displays negative behaviors, they’ll lose some Health.
-Only when they repeatedly misbehave and lose all their Health will they fall and have to complete a pledge.
+Hearts - Hearts are unlocked in the Mastery phase and represent a character’s in-game energy.
+When a student displays negative behaviors, they’ll lose some Hearts.
+Only when they repeatedly misbehave and lose all their Hearts will they fall and have to complete a pledge.

 Kudos - Kudos are short, uplifting messages students can send to their peers to highlight their actions.